-Once materials have been shipped and materials securely destroyed or recycled, all Maryland School Test Coordinators must complete and sign the Post-Test Certification Form.
+Once all scorable and non-scorable materials have been shipped back to Pearson and materials retained at the school have been securely destroyed or recycled, all Maryland School Test Coordinators must complete and sign the Post-Test Certification Form.
 The Principal, if different from the School Test Coordinator, must also sign the form.
 This form certifies that all materials have been tracked using the Chain-of-Custody Form or other tracking log and were accounted for upon packing and shipping.
 Refer to Appendix F of this manual or the MCAP Portal for a copy of this form: https://support.mdassessments.com.
 Refer to MSDE policy in Appendix C for guidance on this form.